mennamohamed0207/unCommenter-VSCode-Extension/README.md

 # How to use it
 - Go to the file that you want to remove comments from
-- press on command pattle or press ctrl+p
+- press on Command Palette  or press ctrl+p
 - type '>Uncommenter'
 - you will have option 'Uncommenter' when you choose it, your comments will be removed
 ## Features